For Your First Year

 Academic Calendar

 Look ahead to the week of Final Exams.
-The last day of classes and a Reading Day precede the first day of finals.
 The last day of classes is also the last day a student may withdraw from a course for a “W” on their transcript.

-Before making travel plans, know that students must move out within 24 hours of their last final.
-They must complete a checkout appointment with their RA before moving out.
-A Beyond Checkout request is available in the ResLife Portal.
+Students must move out within 24 hours of their last final and they are required to complete a checkout appointment with their RA before moving out.
+A Beyond Checkout request is available to students in the ResLife Portal.

-The dorms close at 12 p.m. on the last day of scheduled exams.
-The Dining Hall closes after dinner on Friday.
+Residence Halls close at 12 p.m. on the last day of scheduled exams.
+Meal plans expire with dinner on Friday!

 Students who renewed their room for the next academic year cannot leave their belongings over the summer (for more information, see ResLife’s FAQs page).

-You may want to rent a storage unit (students often share space to do so) for the summer.
-Here is a Google Maps link to local vendors.
+You may want to rent a storage unit; students often share storage units over the summer.
+Here is a Google Maps link to local storage units.

 Common Stressors